 To many people’s surprise, bread is a common staple food in Chinese households.
 Traditionally, people in northern China live mainly on wheat-flour based dishes such as noodles and bread.
 Unlike noodles, Chinese bread hasn’t gained as much attention as it deserves.

 For lunch and dinner, bread is often served with savoury dishes of meat and vegetable, and a bowl of soup or congee on the side.
-My favourite was the leavened flatbread (Laobing, 烙饼) which my mum used to cook in an old-fashioned cast iron frying pan.
+My favourite was the leavened flatbread (Bing, 饼) which my mum used to cook in an old-fashioned cast-iron frying pan.
 She didn’t use any oil thus the bread had a slightly burnt taste which I found very pleasant and appealing.
-Inspired by my mum’s best flatbread, I wrote a recipe of “Leavened spring onion flatbread” on my blog as a way to pay tribute to her effort.
+Inspired by my mum’s best flatbread, I wrote a recipe for “Leavened scallion flatbread” on my blog as a way to pay tribute to her effort.

 Apart from the two types of plain bread I mentioned above, you can find numerous varieties of bread in restaurants, grocery shops and food stalls across China.
 Here are some examples:

-- Cong You Bing (葱油饼), known as scallion pancake in the West, is a layered, savoury, crispy flatbread popular throughout China.
-It’s pan fried in oil and seasoned with spring onion and spices.
+▲ Cong You Bing (葱油饼), known as scallion pancake in the West, is a layered, savoury, crispy flatbread popular throughout China.
+It’s pan-fried in oil and seasoned with spring onion and spices.
 Crispy Stuffed Flatbread (锅盔) is another example of this type.

-- Rou Jia Mo (Chinese pork burger,肉夹馍) is one of most popular street food that you can find in the city of Xi’an, the home of Terracotta Army.
+▲ Rou Jia Mo (Chinese pork burger,肉夹馍) is one of the most popular street food that you can find in the city of Xi’an, the home of the Terracotta Army.
 The “burger” bun has a unique dense texture.

 Influenced by northern Chinese dietary habits and my family’s love for food, I’m a huge fan of Chinese bread and that passion is growing every day.
-Living in England where Chinese bread is non-existence, I make everything from scratch for my family and I always encourage my children to get involved, just like what my parents did many years ago.
-In my 2018 Culinary Tour of China (my exciting new project alongside blogging), I will rediscover and reconnect with the diverse, magical world of bread with other Chinese cuisine enthusiasts.
-I’m looking forward to getting inspired and sharing more scrumptious bread recipes with my readers.
+Living in a small town in England where Chinese bread is non-existence, I make everything from scratch for my family and I always encourage my children to get involved, just like what my parents did many years ago.